 These are some of the targeting factors available in social networks:

-Like any survey or sampling method, biases do exist with social media.
+Like any survey or sampling method, biases do exist within social media.
 For example, there is a coverage bias due to the fact that respondents must have internet access and also be social media users (however, this is still a large, and growing, base).
 Social sampling must also address advertising algorithm biases of the social media platforms, which are designed to maximize cost-per-click.
-And, cognitive load bias due to longer surveys (e.g. 6-8 minutes) may not be as well suited to older or less educated respondents, but that is the case with any type of survey method.
+Also, cognitive load bias due to longer surveys (e.g. 6-8 minutes) may not be as well suited to older or less educated respondents, although that is the case with any type of survey method.
 In all cases, social sampling can overcome these biases by sampling enough of the ‘right’ people to reach desired quotas.

-Reaching the unreachable
+How Potloc reaches the unreachable

 Many survey techniques are bound by targeting people whom companies are aware of at some level.
-From existing customers or prospects, or respondents who have gone through a highly rigorous qualification filter, the ability to survey consumers who meet specific profiles is a major asset in a company’s client acquisition strategy.
+From existing customers, or prospects, or respondents who have gone through a highly rigorous qualification filter, the ability to survey consumers who meet specific profiles is a major asset in a company’s client acquisition strategy.
 But what about those who fall through the cracks?

 The link or QR code in a printed receipt just won’t cut it anymore.
-Methods used by major companies (surveys emailed to loyalty cardholders, surveys promoted on receipts, etc.) inherently cannot survey these strategic targets.
+Methods used by major companies (surveys emailed to loyalty cardholders, surveys promoted on receipts, etc.) inherently cannot reach these strategic targets.
 These methods can only reach your customers, and oftentimes just the most loyal of them.
-Both web panels and social sampling are methods to overcome that by casting a wide net, but one that still only catches the fish you care about, even if you don’t know about them.
+Both web panels and social sampling are methods to overcome that issue by casting a wide net, one that still only catches the fish you care about, even if you don’t know about them.

 Serial responders need not apply

-Higher quality data leads to smarter decisions
+Potloc’s high data quality leads to smarter decision making

-Just as the methodologies used to conduct consumer research, the quality of the data obtained from it is improving.
-The truth is, the data will define how successful the decision-making process is and therefore, how companies can shape their revenue streams.
+Just as the methodologies used to conduct insightful market research have evolved, the quality of the data obtained from it is improving as well.
+The truth is, the data quality will define how successful the decision-making process is, and therefore, how companies can shape their revenue streams.

 Co-Founder & CEO at Potloc